Encrypting numbers

 • When encrypt(...) or decrypt(...) are called for the first time, if initialize() has not been called before

-• Once an encryptor has been initialized, trying to change its configuration willresult in an AlreadyInitializedException being thrown.
+• Once an encryptor has been initialised, trying to change its configuration willresult in an AlreadyInitializedException being thrown.

 Usage